 In addition to the Local Disaster Management Plan, Council has additional information available.
 These are included in the publications listed below:

-A range of resources - including upcoming and recorded webinars - designed to increase Queensland businesses' resilience during storm season are available on the Chamber of Commerce and Industry storm season website.
+A range of resources designed to businesses' disaster resilience and recovery times are available on the Queensland government website.

 Multilingual Natural Disaster Information

 Gladstone Regional Council's Local Area Multicultural Partnership (LAMP) program have developed disaster resilience fact sheets in several of the most common languages used by residents of the Gladstone Region.